Osasion/auc.cdt/docs/03_command-reference/auc-ld.md

 ---
-content_title: eosio-ld tool
+content_title: auc-ld tool
 ---

-The eosio-ld tool is a the custom web assembly linker for EOSIO platform smart contracts.
+The eosio-ld tool is a the custom web assembly linker for AUC platform smart contracts.

 ```
-USAGE: eosio-ld [options] <input file> ...
+USAGE: auc-ld [options] <input file> ...

 OPTIONS: